bySimpson/iperf-docker/README.md

-# docker_iperf_server
+# Docker Iperf Server
+Minimal Alpine Container with Iperf3 running in Server mode.

-Use tag arm for arm version.
+Use tag arm for arm version and latest for x64.